srobo/team-emails/SR2023/2023-03-15-competition-details..md

 Whilst you're welcome to bring family and friends as guests, please be aware that space in the venue is limited, and we're expecting a large number of teams and competitors already.

+We'll be publishing rules for behaviour in/around the competition venue when you arrive.
+If you have any questions or concerns beforehand, please let us know.

 If you have any issues on the day, we'll be monitoring the `teams@` email address and our Discord server.

 ## Southampton Marathon